Phonics - Read, Write Inc

 • At Ludwell Primary School, we value reading as a key life skill, and are dedicated to enabling our pupils to become lifelong readers.

 • We acknowledge that children need to be taught the key skills in segmenting and blending to be equipped with the knowledge to be able to complete the phonics check at the end of year 1 and be fluent and resourceful readers by the end of KS1.

-• We also value and encourage the pupils to read for enjoyment and recognise that this starts with the foundations of acquiring letter sounds, segmenting and blending skills.
+• We also value and encourage the pupils to read for enjoyment and recognize that this starts with the foundations of acquiring letter sounds, segmenting and blending skills.

 • Interventions are planned for those children who are working below expected levels.
-Interventions are monitored on a half termly basis.
+Interventions are monitored regularly.

 • Staff systematically teach learners the relationship between sounds and the written spelling patterns, or graphemes, which represent them.